 The Chamber strives to make Chugiak-Eagle River the "most livable and unique community" in Alaska.

 The Chugiak-Eagle River area has a unique charm.
 With the area being a part of the larger Municipality of Anchorage, its individual "town" characteristics are quietly unique.
 The community spirit is brought together with traditional values, hometown pride and new energy from the younger generations.
 Stopping into one of the many coffee shops, breweries, or local hang-outs, you will see community members, both young and old, talking about the beginnings of our town and all the changes that have occurred, or about the high school game-winning touchdown from five years ago!
 Talk to the locals and many will tell you that they were raised in this community, left for a brief time in their young adult ages, only to return a short time later to raise their family, take over their family business or start their own!

 The Chamber Board of Directors and Staff understands and recognizes our town's unique characteristics and is very mindful in how to best help businesses thrive and our town prosper while still allowing it to feel like a small town for our community.
 The many Chamber signature events and community partnerships have remained year after year.
 Stop in to meet the fun and energetic "Chamber Ladies" at the office and find out how they are working with the Board of Directors to enhance

-The Chamber Office has two full-time staff on payroll.
+The Chamber Office has one full-time staff on payroll.
 During the busy Summer months, an additional intern or staff member is hired to help assist with the Bear Paw Festival and Visitor Center.